-The Career & Technical Scholarship (CTS) application is open until Tuesday, October 24, 2023 at 9 p.m.
-PST.
+The Career & Technical Scholarship (CTS) is now open!
+Apply by April 15, at 9 p.m.

 Career & Technical Scholarship (CTS) 101